-In this study, the SOM technique is used to categorize anomalous seasonal sea ice concentration patterns north of 50 N for autumn (September-October-November).
-Seasonal anomalies are calculated by subtracting the climatology for the season relative to the study period 1979-2016 from the seasonal means.
+In this study, the SOM technique is used to categorize anomalous seasonal sea ice concentration patterns north of 50°N for autumn (September-October-November).
+Seasonal anomalies are calculated-by subtracting the climatology for the season relative to the study period 1979 2016 from the seasonal means by subtracting the mean for a chosen season over all the years in 1979-2016 from the mean for that season for each year.
 The anomalous sea ice pattern for each autumn is assigned to the best-matching SOM pattern on the basis of minimum Euclidean distance, a measure of straight-line distance between two points in Euclidean space and calculated by the product of root-mean-square error and the square root of the number of grid points.
-Spatial correlations between sea ice field for each autumn and its corresponding best-matching SOM pattern are calculated and the overall mean spatial correlation coefficients obtained by averaging over the 38 autumns are used to determine the number of SOM nodes or grids to be used in the current analysis (Lee and Feldstein, 2013).
+Spatial correlations between sea ice field for each autumn and its corresponding best-matching SOM pattern are calculated and the overall mean spatial correlation

+- coefficients obtained by averaging over the 38 autumns are used to determine the number of SOM nodes or grids to be used in the current analysis (Lee and Feldstein, 2013).
 Table 1 shows the overall mean spatial correlation coefficients for several SOM grid configurations with nodes ranging from 2×2 to 4×5.
 As expected, the overall correlation increases as the number of nodes increases.
 The largest jump between any two grid configurations occurs from a 2×4 grid to a 3×3 grid.
 Thus, a 3×3 grid is selected for the SOM analysis.
-While a higher spatial correlation can be achieved with larger number of grids, the 3x3 grid is able to capture the main variability pattern in the autumn Arctic sea ice at the sacrifice of some details that can be depicted by larger number of grids.
+While a higher spatial correlation can be achieved with larger number of grids, the - 3x3 grid is able to capture the main variability pattern in the autumn Arctic sea ice at the sacrifice of some details that can be depicted by larger number of grids.

 The frequency of occurrence for each SOM node is defined as the number of autumns that node represents divided by the total number of autumns (38) in the study period.
-The contribution of each SOM pattern to the trends in the Arctic sea ice concentrations is calculated by the product of each SOM pattern and a rate determined by temporal linear regression of the number of the projections of each pattern for each autumn (Johnson, 2013).
+For each SOM node, a linear trend is estimated by applying simple linear regression to its occurrence time series and T the contribution of each-that\SOM pattern to the\total trends in the Arctic sea ice concentrations is calculated by the product of thateach SOM pattern and the slope of the linear trend a rate determined by temporal linear regression of the number of the projections of each pattern for each autumn (Johnson, 2013).
 The sum of these contributions presents the trends in Arctic sea ice explained in the statistical sense by the SOM patterns, which in this case indicates trends resulting from low-frequency variability.
 The significance of the trends in the time series for each SOM pattern is tested using the Student's t-test.
 Residual trends are calculated by subtracting SOM-explained trends from the total trends.